 Robotics / Automation

-Technologies are converging to take robotics to new levels of autonomy and automation.
+Technologies are converging to take robotics to new levels of autonomy and sophistication.

 Warehousing, customer fulfilment centres and even shop floors are combining robotics with connected Internet of Things (IoT) control systems and process optimisation tools, to maximise the efficient use of space, provide real-time enhanced data analytics for optimised stock management and eliminate cost with efficient processes.
 In-house development of these systems has enabled some businesses to transform their entire model even further by pivoting that in-house technology into a revenue-generating business in its own right.